Krotoszyn: History

 Krotoszyn was founded by local nobleman Wierzbięta Krotoski, participant of the Battle of Grunwald, and was granted town rights in 1415 by King Władysław II Jagiełło.
 It was a private town owned by the Krotoski, Niewieski, Rozdrażewski and Potocki families, historically located in the Kalisz Voivodeship in the Greater Poland Province.
 After the town suffered a fire in 1453, King Casimir IV of Poland vested it with new privileges, establishing a weekly market and three annual fairs.

 It developed as a regional center of trade and crafts, located at the intersection of the Kalisz–Głogów and Toruń–Wrocław trade routes.
 During the Thirty Years' War, in 1628, Protestant refugees from German states settled in the town.
 It was plundered by the Swedes, during the Swedish invasion of Poland in 1656, but soon recovered and famous fairs were held there.

 It was annexed by Prussia in 1793 during the Second Partition of Poland.
 After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
 In 1815 it was re-annexed by Prussia, and in 1871 it subsequently became part of Germany.
 During the German rule in the 19th century, the town was located in the Prussian province of Posen.
 The castle of Krotoszyn was the centre of a mediatised principality formed in 1819 out of the holdings of the Prussian crown and granted to the prince of Thurn und Taxis in compensation for his relinquishing control over the Prussian postal system and it was subjected to Germanisation.
 Famous Polish composer Fryderyk Chopin stopped in the town in 1829.
 During the Polish Greater Poland uprising (1848) Germans and Jews attacked the local Polish committee, and the Poles had to move their activities to Koźmin Wielkopolski.
+Poles captured in Pogrzybów were held by the Prussians in Krotoszyn before being imprisoned in Kostrzyn nad Odrą.
+Edmund Taczanowski was held in the local military hospital.
 Later on, despite the Germanisation policies, Poles established a number of organizations, including an industrial society, a cooperative bank and a local branch of the "Sokół" Polish Gymnastic Society.

 Many inhabitants took part in the Greater Poland uprising (1918–19), during which the town was liberated by the insurgents on 1 January 1919, nearly two months after Poland regained its independence.